AbePabbathi/lakehouse-tacklebox/30-performance/TPC-DS Runner/README.md

 <img src="./assets/images/cluster.png" width="600">

 Note that if you're using a unity catalog (UC) table, UC must be enabled on this cluster.
+Note that we don't support serverless clusters at this time.

 #### 3 - Run your parameters
 * Note that you may have to run the first cell in the notebook to see the widgets.